Skip to content

 China long on copper

 The world’s largest mining company plans to swallow one of its biggest competitors.
 Last week, the UK headquartered Anglo American said it had received a takeover bid from Australian mining giant BHP, which is estimated to be 19% above analyst valuations.
-BHP’s motivations are reportedly all about copper: it wants the British firm’s copper mining access and is willing to deliver the biggest shakeup to the global mining
+BHP’s motivations are reportedly all about copper: it wants the British firm’s copper mining access and is willing to deliver the biggest shakeup to the global mining industry in a decade to get it.

 Click here to read the full commentary